 To visit Bonneville, pull off Interstate 80 at the rest stop and drive your own car right onto the salt.
 We highly recommend catching sunrise or sunset there.
 Regardless of the time you visit, bring a camera and have fun taking photos especially when it turns into a big mirror after it rains.
 If it’s wet though, you can’t drive your car on it because you can get stuck.

 Since the area is run by the Bureau of Land Management (BLM), you can camp here for free.
 Just pull up in one of the designated areas and enjoy a peaceful night.
 Check the weather first, it’s really hot in summer.
 If you prefer a hotel, the Best Western Plus Wendover Inn is conveniently located.

-RELATED VIDEO: Visiting Bonneville Salt Flats
+RELATED POST: Visiting Bonneville Salt Flats

 Ice Castles in Midway, Utah is One of the Best Winter Places to Visit